-\textbf{LLM is a notable step forward, but not adequate yet.} While it is widely acknowledged that domain knowledge is useful, such wisdom is considered inaccessible to machines due to the barriers in natural language understanding.
-Recently, the advent of Large Language Model (LLM) makes it possible to leverage such knowledge since we can utilize LLM to transfer the knowledge into a unified machine-readable format (e.g., structured data like JSON and relational table).
-However, this process is still challenging for two main reasons.
-First, since domain knowledge typically comes in the form of DBMS documents and discussions from DBMS forums, it involves a complex and lengthy workflow to process such heterogeneous and noisy knowledge: data ingestion, data cleaning, data integration and data extraction.
-Second, the brittle nature of LLM (i.e. small modifications to the prompt can cause large variations in the model outputs) and the hallucination problem of LLM (i.e., LLM generates answers that seem correct but are factually false) make this challenge even more pronounced.
+\textbf{M3: LLM is a notable step forward, but not adequate yet.} While it is acknowledged that domain knowledge is useful, such wisdom is considered inaccessible to machines due to the barriers in natural language understanding.
+Recently, the advent of LLM makes it possible to leverage such knowledge since we can utilize LLM to transfer the knowledge into a machine-readable format (e.g., structured data like JSON and relational table).
+However, this process is challenging.
+First, since domain knowledge typically comes in the form of DBMS documents and discussions from forums, it involves a complex and lengthy workflow to process such heterogeneous and noisy knowledge: data ingestion, data cleaning, data integration and data extraction.
+Second, the brittle nature of LLM (i.e. small modifications to the prompt can cause large variations in the outputs) and the hallucination problem of LLM (i.e., LLM generates answers that seem correct but are factually false) make it even more pronounced.
 For instance, as shown in Figure \ref{fig: motivation-example} (middle part), LLM can generate contents that are defective and even wrong.
-Thus, a reliable and effective approach to harness the power of LLM is both non-trivial and essential.

-\textbf{Even if structured knowledge is developed, its integration into the optimization process is deficient.} To the best of our knowledge, no DBMS tuning framework accounts for structured knowledge.
-Existing optimization algorithms like BO and RL do not support the integration of external knowledge directly, necessitating extensive modification to their standard workflows.
+\textbf{M4: The lack of a knowledge-aware optimization framework.} To the best of our knowledge, no DBMS tuning framework considers structured knowledge.
+Algorithms like BO and RL do not support the integration of external knowledge directly, necessitating extensive modification to their standard workflows.